gmosx/xrpl-sdk-rust/README.md

 ## Status

-The software is under active development and the API is expected to change.
+The software is under active development (pre-alpha) and the API is expected to change.
+It's not considered ready for use in production.

+### Roadmap

+- Support for WebSocket API
+- Introduce XRPL command line client (CLI)

 ## Contributing